 The American Civil Liberties Union (ACLU) is our nation’s guardian of liberty, working daily in courts, legislatures and communities to defend and preserve the individual rights and liberties guaranteed to all people in this country by the Constitution and laws of the United States.

-Since our founding in 1920, the nonprofit, nonpartisan ACLU has grown from a roomful of civil liberties activists to an organization of over 500,000 members and supporters, with offices in almost every state.
+Since our founding in 1920, the nonprofit, nonpartisan ACLU has grown from a roomful of civil liberties activists to an organization of over 1.84 million members, with offices in almost every state.

-With more than 15,000 members and supporters across Florida, the ACLU is funded entirely with private donations, foundation grants, court-awarded legal fees and membership dues.
+With more than 180,000 members and supporters across Florida, the ACLU is funded entirely with private donations, foundation grants, court-awarded legal fees and membership dues.
 We do not receive any government funding.
-Annual membership dues are $20 for an individual; $30 for a joint membership.
+Annual membership dues are $35 for an individual.
 Students and others on limited incomes may join for $5.

 The ACLU is comprised of two organizations, the American Civil Liberties Union and the ACLU Foundation.
 Learn more about the differences between the two organizations.